pisceanfoot/DataStaxDay/README.md

 **Run solr_dataloader.py**

 This will create the CQL schemas and load the data.
+Be sure to pass the name of your keyspace as a parameter:

 ```
-python solr_dataloader.py
+./create_data.sh <name of your keyspace>
 ...
+Loading into Keyspace ...
 loading geo
 loading meta
 Finished!